-Guest experience and profitability is driving innovation in the accommodation industry.
+Guest experience and profitability are driving innovation in the accommodation industry.
 As traveler preferences continue to evolve, the industry is starting to change in order to meet their needs whilst keeping their properties profitable.
-With the focus on guest experience, your staff need to reflect qualities that will take your accommodation to the next level.
-Here are the top 3 skills every staff member should have:
+With the focus on guest experience, your staff needs to reflect qualities that will take your accommodation to the next level.
+Here are the top skills every staff member should have:

 Empathy and anticipation

 Your staff needs to have an innate understanding of people, their context, and their motivations.
 This will help them build rapport with your guests.
 Anticipation also helps your staff personalise a guest’s stay.
 Through understanding their needs and preferences, your staff can cross-sell complementary services easily.
 Empathy is equally important, as understanding a guest can help in providing a great guest experience.
 When guests are understood, they feel valued.

 Staff are often at the front when it comes to dealing with customer problems, so it’s important they can respond to a situation calmly and provide the best solution.
 Your staff will be key in turning a bad guest experience into a good one.
 If you can effectively solve their grievances in a calm and timely manner, a guest’s experience completely changes.

 Guests always appreciate attention to detail.
 The extra mile and little things will always be noticeable to a guest.
 If your staff put in that extra effort, you will be rewarded with guest loyalty and satisfaction.
 It can be as simple as a welcome note, or a thoughtful gesture.
 This is where empathy and anticipation really come into play.
 If you can anticipate a need and solve it before the guest even requests for a solution, you’ve just provided a unique experience.